Subscribe to my channel ► http://bit.ly/DBH-SUB

 In March of 2019, I took one of my favorite trips of all time when I traveled to northeast India and spent two weeks exploring the states of Assam and Meghalaya.
 What I found there blew my mind.
 The people, culture, and food were so different from what I was used to in India.
 My time there really broadened my mind about what India is.
 I hope you enjoy watching these videos as much as I enjoyed making them.

 Follow Rishi on Instagram: www.instagram.com/collosal_appetite

 I hope you enjoyed coming along on my breakfast street food and market tour in Jorhat!
-If you did, please give it a thumbs up and leave me a comment.
-Also, please subscribe to my channel so you don’t miss any of my upcoming travel/food content!
+If you did, please give it a thumbs up and leave me a comment!
+And please subscribe to my channel so you don’t miss any of my upcoming travel/food content!

 ☆ CONTACT ☆ ► Business: firstname.lastname@example.org

 BOOK YOUR NEXT ADVENTURE: ► https://app.trilltravel.co/...